pyta-uoft/website/index.md

 ### No method argument (E0211) {#E0211}

-Each method in a class needs to have at least one argument, which by convention we call `self`.
+Each method in a class needs to have at least one parameter, which by convention we name `self`.
 When we create an instance of a class and call an instance method, Python automatically passes the class instance as the first argument to the method.
 If a method does not expect any arguments, this will result in an error.

 ~~~~ {include="E0211_no_method_argument"}
 ~~~~